-Changes to royalty regimes may negatively impact the Corporation's cash flows.
+Changes to royalty regimes may negatively impact the Corporation's cash flows

-There can be no assurance that the governments in the jurisdictions in which the Corporation has assets will not adopt new royalty regimes, or modify the existing royalty regimes, which may have an impact on the economics of the

-Corporation's projects.
-An increase in royalties would reduce the Corporation's earnings and could make future capital investments, or the Corporation's operations, less economic.
+Governments in the jurisdictions in which the Corporation has assets may adopt new royalty regimes, or modify the existing ones, which may affect the economic viability of the Corporation's projects.
+An increase in royalties will reduce the Corporation's earnings and could make future capital investments, or the Corporation's operations, less economic.
 See "Industry Conditions - Royalties and Incentives".